im-aditya-rathi/HIBERNATE_NoteTaker_project/README.md

 - **Persistent Storage**: Notes are stored in a database using Hibernate.

 ## Technologies Used
+- **Java**: The core programming language utilized for developing the application's business logic and implementing various features.
 - **Spring Framework**: Used for dependency injection and to manage application components.
 - **Spring XML Configuration**: Used for configuring Spring beans and other components.
 - **Hibernate**: Used for Object-Relational Mapping (ORM) to handle database operations.